Some of the weapons intercepted on their way to the Houthis. Photo: Conflict Armament Research (CAR)

 Bookmark

-Iran's eyes and ears in Yemen – the Houthis – have been working diligently to expand their weapons cache, amassing new equipment that poses a “direct threat” to shipping, critical infrastructure and the wider region, experts have said.
+Iran's arm in Yemen, the Houthi rebels, has been working diligently to expand its arsenal, amassing new equipment that poses a “direct threat” to shipping, critical infrastructure and the wider region, experts have said.

-An investigation by Conflict Armament Research (Car) documented more than 800 weapons components recovered in seizures in the Red Sea, and found that the Houthis had acquired “an array of advanced missiles and uncrewed aerial vehicles”.
+An investigation by Conflict Armament Research (Car) documented more than 800 weapons components recovered in seizures in the Red Sea and found the Houthis acquired “an array of advanced missiles and uncrewed aerial vehicles”.

-The shipments showed that the Houthis are now in possession of new weapons that were previously not known to be in their stockpiles, including anti-ship and surface-to-air missiles as well as underwater weapons.
+The shipments showed the Houthis are now in possession of new weapons that were previously not known to be in their stockpiles, including anti-ship and surface-to-air missiles, as well as underwater weapons.

-In comparison to their archaic Soviet-era missiles of 2014, the 2025 seizures show they now have at least 10 missile types.
+In comparison to the group's archaic Soviet-era missiles of 2014, the 2025 seizures show it now has at least 10 missile types.
 The weapons also came in parts, labelled with codes indicating which component belonged to each system.

 “Crucially, the missile names are all Iranian rather than the terms used by the Houthis,” Car reported, further bolstering the belief that Iran continues to supply weapons and intelligence to the Houthis despite speculation that the group had become largely self-reliant.